rachelcope/rachel-cope-portfolio/README.md

 ![thoughtbot](http://thoughtbot.com/logo.png)

-This application is maintained and funded by [thoughtbot, inc](http://thoughtbot.com/community)
+Proteus is maintained and funded by [thoughtbot, inc](http://thoughtbot.com/community)

 Thank you to all [the contributors](https://github.com/thoughtbot/proteus-middleman/contributors)!